faco400/Node_Training_HW9/README.md

   - **getLength:** Returns value of queue length.

+## [Priority Queue](./data_structures/Queue.js): Class extended from queue data structure
+- **Observations:**
+This class was made to facilitate the implementation of a weighted graph.
+A priority queue considers not only the value of each element but its corresponding priority.
+With that, the enqueue operation now has two parameters (value and priority).
+And it now has one more method:
+- **sort()**: used to sort priorities of queue, the first position should have the lower priority, and the last position, the highest.

 ## [BinaryTree](./data_structures/BTree.js): Class to represent a binary tree data structure
 - **Properties:**
   - **root:** The root node of the binary tree.